 The new gas will cost more, and Lone Star will have to recover the actual cost of it on a timely basis.
 A bargain, even so?
 Yes.
 Because these long-term supplies will help your community build job security through business growth.

 And that's a bargain in anybody's economy.

-ists for energy, has forced a Lone Star Gas Company sharp increase in the prices Working energetically for your area's future.
+Lone Star Gas Company Working energetically for your area's future.